Cloud-Init and User-Data

 User Data field to install the

 Note: Cloud-Init has pre-built directives for many items.
-Therefore, the previous scripts launched as command lines could be achieved with:
+Therefore, the previous scripts launched as command lines can be achieved with:

-Let’s set our locale to en_US.UTF-8 using cloud-config YAML.
-Add the following YAML in the User Data:
+We will set our locale to en_US.UTF-8 using cloud-config YAML.
+Add the following YAML in the user data:

 User Data and